chabulhwi/tpil-solutions/quiz/chapter02.md

 ## Question 25

-Use the `print` command to check the type of the function `List.cons`, then answer by true or false each statement about the function listed below.
+Use the `print` command to check the type of the function `List.cons`, then answer by true or false each of the following statements about the function.

 \(a\) It is universe-polymorphic. \
 \(b\) It is parametrically polymorphic. \